hugoduncan/dado/dev/design/implementation/search-replace-edit-format.md

-# Search Replace Diff Format
+# Search Replace Edit Format

-- The search replace diff consists of a markdown code block with the `searchreplace` language marker.
+- The search replace edit format consists of a markdown code block with the `searchreplace` language marker.

 - The code block contains a sequence of edit instructions for one or more files.

-- Each file starts with:
+- Each file starts with `CREATE` or `EDIT` and the file name, with no
+  decoration:

 ```
---- target/file/path
-+++ target/file/path
+EDIT target/file/path
 ```
   If this is a new file it will start with:
 ```
---- /dev/null
-+++ target/file/path
+CREATE target/file/path
 ```

-This is followed by one or more hunks to be applied to the file.
-Each hunk uses this format:
+This is followed by one or more search/replace edit chunks to be applied to the file.
+Each chunk uses this format:

 - A marker for start of the search block `<<<<<<< SEARCH`.
 - A sequence of lines that will be searched.